Welcome to our global learning community!

 - Promote teamwork and cross-cultural awareness;

-- Provide opportunities for students to use world language skills.
+- Provide opportunities for students to use world language skills;

 Steps to Getting Started

-3. Choose a Project
+3. Select a Project

 We encourage all iEARN teachers and students to participate in existing projects before initiating a project of their own.

-- able to fit into your school’s curriculum
+- Fits into your school’s curriculum

-- age-appropriate for your students
+- Is age-appropriate for your students

-Communication: A key to success in iEARN is developing effective relationships with educators around the network.
+A key to success in iEARN is developing effective relationships with educators around the network.
 As you explore, we recommend you keep this idea of building connections in mind and think about what you as a teacher can learn from others who are already working in the network.